netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 allow remote control.

 Examples of compatible chargers include **Wallbox** and **myenergi zappi**.
-If your EV charger is compatible, you will see an OCPP configuration option the EV charger's app.
+If your EV charger is compatible, you will see an OCPP configuration option in the EV charger's app.
 Configure it using the following settings:

 ```
 Provider: wss://ocpp.netzero.energy/